 Browse by Author

-by Phineas Taylor Barnum and Roland Barthes and Julia de Burgos and Pamela Druckerman and Deanna Fei and Lawrence Ferlinghetti and Edward Field and Allen Ginsberg and Alison Gopnik and Robert J. Gordon and Sarah Greenough and Lee Gutkind and Donovan Hohn and Gish Jen and Ben Jonson and Chris Lear and Ross Macdonald and Jeff Pearlman and Thomas Percy and Lizzie Skurnick and Anna Deavere Smith
+by Phineas Taylor Barnum and Roland Barthes and Julia de Burgos and Pamela Druckerman and Deanna Fei and Lawrence Ferlinghetti and Edward Field and Rose George and Allen Ginsberg and Alison Gopnik and Robert J. Gordon and Sarah Greenough and Lee Gutkind and Dan Harris and Donovan Hohn and Gish Jen and Ben Jonson and Chris Lear and Ross Macdonald and Jeff Pearlman and Thomas Percy and Lizzie Skurnick and Anna Deavere Smith

 - » Buy New for

 Language flexes and adapts.
 It knows it will be both mangled and elevated, depending on who wields it -- quite often by the same person.

 My inventory led to an unassailable conclusion: not all that much has changed in my lifetime, really, and certainly not in the fundamental ways my grandfather’s day-to-day life changed.

 If I’m not reading at least two books at a time I’m failing somehow.

 Elizabeth Bishop is inspired.
 I read her when I feel uninspired.